By Raymond James

 The modern home buyer shops online.
 As such, you should have a minimum of 10 photos.
 Ideally, you should have 20 to 24.
 Too many photos, however, can make shopping for a house a tedious process.
 Additionally, you should have two photos of every room.
 This is something that sellers often do not do, thinking one photo is enough.
 However, you should have a second photo of a room taken from a different angle.
 All photos should be wide shots that capture the room’s total area.
 Finally, you should avoid closeups of oddball objects.

 In terms of information on the house, you should list the house details as objectively as possible.
 Modern buyers are sophisticated.
 Such marketing terms as cozy, for instance, are interpreted as cramped.
+If you’re wondering: “How can I Sell my mobile home?”, visit US Mobile Home Pros for a helpful consultation to guide you through the sales process.

 5. Tax assessment